pkmn/ai/src/static/projects.md

     for matchup and hax
 - game tree pathology present in _all_ game trees due to hidden info/stochasiticy yet not looking ahead is not an option
+- "keeping a balanced team" key insight = at every point players need to be sure that they have at least one way of beating all of an opponent's Pokémon without losing all of their own Pokémon
+  - contends that MCTS and minimax cannot achieve this

+TODO

 - Athena agent uses distributed transposition table, 2 turn lookahead, then attempts to determine which side's team is stronger by doing pairwise comparisons between the matchups using 1-2 turn look-head in the individual 1v1s and score based on the different in HP with a bonus for not fainting and then combines by looking at the average (weighting scores by probability thr matchup would actually occur), then constructs a payoff matrix
 - dominated strategies are removed iteratively using heuristic rules
+- three different types of uncertainty: simultaneity, hidden information, stochasticity
 - ML used to predict opponents policy based on current payoff matrix and full history of opponent moves and payoff matrices
   - while best move doesnt actually depend on history, history is a workaround for imperfect info -